 Eosinophils are a type of white blood cell.
-These white blood cells help to protect the body from certain types of infections and are involved in allergic responses.
-Eosinophils are created in the bone and move through the body in the blood.
+They help protect the body from certain types of infections.
+They’re also involved in allergic reactions.
+Eosinophils are made in the bone.
+They move through the body in the blood.

 |White Blood Cells|

 People in your family with the same problems make your chances of the familial type higher.

 Your chances of the other types are higher if you have: